santhoshtr/website/content/blog/2026-02-14-variable-interpolatable-curve.md

 |CurveToLine|Converts to corner with line tangent|Transitioning from curved to straight|

-The algorithm automatically converts Smooth points to Corner if the incoming and outgoing tangent angles differ by more than 1e-6 radians (approximately 0.00006 degrees).
+The algorithm automatically converts Smooth points to Corner if the incoming and outgoing tangent angles differ by more than 1e-6 radians.
+This threshold is effectively a floating-point epsilon — it catches cases where the geometry is numerically discontinuous rather than semantically distinguishing nearly-smooth from truly-smooth joints.

 When an explicit angle is provided, the solver treats it as a hard constraint and does not modify it during optimization.
 This allows precise control over curve shape at specific points.